 Area of focus Planned Audit response Investments GT will confirm 100% of the investment balances for both plans, perform cut-off testing and test valuation on a scope basis.
 Significant Estimates (including fair value measurements) GT will evaluate management's assumptions used in determining these estimates.
-Actuarial Information GT will review actuarial reports prepared by independent actuary including assessment of key assumptions, and reconciliation to inputs tested elsewhere in the audit, as well as to the information provided in the notes to financial statements and RSI.
+Actuarial Information GT will review actuarial reports prepared by independent actuary including assess assumptions, and reconciliation to inputs tested elsewhere in the audit, as well as t provided in the notes to financial statements and RSI.
 Contributions & Benefit Information GT will test eligibility and recalculate pensionable pay for a sample of plan participants.